-Trinity College, through its Trinity Quest program, offers three degree completion majors in modular format in which students meet one day per week for about two years in order to finish their college degree.
-Generally, incoming students are over 24 years of age with previous substantive college experience.
-The Trinity Quest program offers majors in Business and Leadership, Counseling, and Christian Ministry which lead to the Bachelor of Science degree.
-Further information about admission requirements and program details may be obtained from the Trinity Quest Offices or the Trinity Quest Adult Education section, page 94 of this catalog.
+Trinity College, through its TrinityQuest program, offers three degree completion majors in modular format in which students meet one day per week for about two years in order to finish their college degree.
+Incoming students are preferred to be at least 24 years of age with previous substantive college experience.

+The TrinityQuest program offers majors in Business Organizational Leadership, Christian Ministry, and Counseling Psychology which lead to a Bachelor of Science degree.
+Further information about admission requirements and program details may be obtained from the TrinityQuest Offices or the TrinityQuest Adult Education section of this catalog.